Arctic Wildlife and Landscapes

 Due to the unpredictability of weather in the high arctic, the itinerary below is subject to change.
 We will optimize our time to give you the best possible photography experience.

-- Day 1 (Aug 31): Meet at 7PM for our orientation session at Pike's Waterfront Lodge in Fairbanks, AK.
+- Day 1 (Aug 31): Meet at 7PM for our orientation session at La Quinta in Fairbanks, AK.
 We'll cover detailed logistics for our upcoming days together in addition to shooting techniques.

 - Day 3 (Sept 2): After an early breakfast we set out to capture first light on the mountainous landscape before continuing up and over the mighty Brooks Range.
 Along the way, we stop to photograph dall sheep and caribou!
 As we descend the North Slope, the landscape gradually flattens out and we find several herds of musk oxen to photograph.
 Close to sunset we get some wonderful warm tones on the landscapes and wildlife.
 We check in for the night at our accommodations near the Arctic Ocean.